singhanju12340/MyTeacher/content/Design/topics/Social networking/Chat System.md

 Working:
 1. One to One messaging
-	1. User sends a message first time  chat server checks the connection cash to find User B chat server, if its present gets WS connection details for User B. Else create a new WS connection and save the same in the cache via write-through cache strategy.
+	1. User sends a message first time  chat server checks the connection cache to find User B chat server, if its present gets WS connection details for User B. Else create a new WS connection and save the same in the cache via write-through cache strategy.
 	2. Once a connection is established users' initial Http connections are transformed to 2 way WS connection and communication starts.
 	3. All messages are sent to the Message service to store them on DB for history and data persistence.
 	4. Session persistence: Load balancer can use sticky session to keep connection alive from the same chat server to avoid delay. we can also use service discovery to find chat servers and establish a connection based on the algorithms like round robin or lease connection server